Fighting Clowns

-Fighting Clowns is a 1980 album by the Firesign Theatre.
+Fighting Clowns is a 1980 concept album by the Firesign Theatre, taking place at a fictional USO-type camp show.
 It is unique among Firesign Theatre albums because it is primarily made up of songs rather than the group's usual audio theater or sketch comedy pieces.
 Many of the songs on this album were recorded live in front of an audience while some of the songs and much of the linking material was recorded in the studio.
 Cover artwork was done by Phil Hartman.